-How do you make huevos rancheros casserole? ( + tips)
+How do you make huevos rancheros breakfast casserole? ( + tips)

 Preheat your oven to 375 degrees.

 Add the chorizo, breaking it apart with a spatula, to a skillet over medium-high heat.
-You’ll notice the chorizo contains a lot of liquidy fat.
+You’ll notice the chorizo contains a lot of liquid fat.
 Don’t be alarmed some of this will cook off.
 Add the white onion, poblano, and garlic and cook for five minutes stirring as needed to avoid burning.

 Add in 3/4 (6 ounces) of the goat cheese.